dr-jts/games/cards.md

   * **Ten**: add OR subtract 10
   * **King**: value set to 99
   * **other**, card face value; Jack and Queen are 10
-* If the stock runs out, create a new stock by shuffling all but the top card of the discard pile (the count is unchanged).
+* If the stock runs out, create a new stock by shuffling all but the top card of the discard pile.
+The count is unchanged.

 ### Scoring
 * When player cannot play without going over 99, they toss in a chip and hand ends.
 * When player is out of chips they get one bonus hand.
 If they lose again they are out.
-* If an out player is dealt in accidentally he rejoins the game.
+* If an out player is dealt in accidentally, they rejoin the game.

+### Winning
 * Winner is the last player to have chips

 ## 31